fmerg/pymerkle/USAGE.md

-When the record provided to `.update()` is a bytes-like object instead of a string, make sure that it is indeed a _valid_ bytes sequences under the corresponding encoding type, otherwise an ``UndecodableRecordError`` gets raised and no newly-created leaf is appended into the tree.
+When the record provided to `.update()` is a bytes-like object instead of a string, make sure that it is indeed a _valid_ bytes sequences under the corresponding encoding type, otherwise an ``UndecodableRecord`` gets raised and no newly-created leaf is appended into the tree.

 An equivalent but more high-level functionality is facilitated by the `.encryptRecord()` method as follows: